-Tattoo Regret Statistics: What Percentage of People Regret Their Tattoos?
+Tattoo Regret by the Numbers: The Percentage of People Who Regret Their Ink

 The number of tattoo collectors has risen appreciably during the past half century and continues to increase, with the general public’s acceptance of ink now being at its’ most relaxed in history.